 Aim to be lapped in the middle of a straight.
 When the lapper is getting closer, move off-line to indicate your intentions and lift a little bit.
 After the car has passed you can move back on the racing line, but be careful not to hit it into the braking zone.
 This is the fastest and safest way to be lapped for both you and the lapper.
 Time can actually be gained, rather than lost, when things are done right.

 Think ahead.
 For instance, if you have somebody approaching you on the start straight, try to help him by before reaching a twisty section where passing is much more difficult and dangerous.

-If you are lapping, be aware that cars are not required to slow down a lot and let you by as soon as you are in the mirrors.
+If you are lapping, be aware that cars are not required to slow down a lot immediately and let you by as soon as you are approaching.
 You need to get reasonably close to the other car, typically in draft range, and wait for a safe opportunity.

 At times the leaders will have to sit behind a slower car for a few corners, waiting for a safe passing spot.
 This is not the end of the world, just learn to deal with it.
 You might even use lapped cars to your advantage, but we won’t get into that here.